Osama-Sammar/Order-Management-System/README.md

 Once the image is built successfully, you can run the Docker container using the following command:

 bash
+Copy code
-docker run -p 8080:8080 Order-Management-System
+docker run -p 8080:8080 Order-Management-System.

 This command starts a container from the "Order-Management-System" image and maps port 8080 of the container to port 8080 of the host machine.

 The application should now be running in the Docker container, and you can access the Swagger documentation at http://localhost:8080/swagger-ui/.